skyamit/SpringBootRestApi/Prduces-Consumes-RequestBody/readme.md

 # Updated Project

-### Implementation of Proudces, Consumes and RequestBody on the same Project
+### Implementation of Produces, Consumes and RequestBody on the same Project

 1. This project uses dependency - jackson maven Dependency
 2. We are using Produces and consumes in order to give the api rights to decide what it wants to accept and return.